Blood and Fire

 "Stay close to me!"
 Aang called, running up ahead and propelling a group of soldiers out of the way with a powerful wind blast.

 Gritting his teeth, Zuko parried and kicked away the spears as best as he could, but his heavier weight combined with his sudden movements seemed to be too much for the younger boy and they both collapsed onto the middle rampart in a heap of bruised limbs.
-Slightly dazed, Zuko looked up to see two soldiers running at them from the closest watchtower, with more coming at them from the other side.
+Slightly dazed, Zuko looked up to see two soldiers running at them from the closest watchtower with more coming at them from the other side.
 He scrambled to his feet and lunged towards the two on his right while Aang darted off to deal with the others.
 Seamlessly, they worked together, balancing steel with wind and raw strength with evasive grace as they fought side-by-side, never once leaving a gap for the other to get hurt.
-Zuko would have laughed at the irony if his situation were not so desperate.
+Zuko would have laughed at the irony if his situation was not so desperate.
 Who would have thought that he and the Avatar would make such a good team?

 "Hold your fire!"